Positive scalar curvature and $10/8$-type inequalities on $4$-manifolds with periodic ends: Introduction

-For a given manifold, the existence of a metric with positive scalar curvature (PSC) is a fundamental problem in Riemannian geometry.
-This problem was completely solved for simply connected closed $n$-manifolds with $n>4$~\cite{GL80}.
-In dimension $4$, there are two celebrated obstructions to PSC metric. \begin{itemize} \item For a closed oriented spin $4$-manifold $X$, if $X$ admits a PSC metric, the signature of $X$ is zero. \item For a closed oriented $4$-manifold $X$ and $b^+(X)>1$ and $X$ admits a PSC metric, the Seiberg-Witten invariant of $X$ is zero.
-Here $b^{+}(X)$ denotes the maximal dimension of positive definite subspaces of $H^{2}(X;\R)$ with respect to the intersection form. \end{itemize} In this paper, we consider a closed oriented $4$-manifold $X$ whose homology groups (with rational coefficients) are isomorphic to that of $S^1\times S^3$.
-We also assume that $X$ contains a rational homology sphere $Y$ as a submanifold representing a fixed generator of $H_{3}(X;\Z)$.
-We call such $X$ and $Y$ a ({\it rational}) {\it homology $S^{1}\times S^{3}$} and a {\it cross section} of $X$ respectively.
-For such a manifold $X$, although one cannot use above two obstructions, J.~Lin~\cite{L16}, nevertheless, constructed an effective obstruction to PSC metric using \SW theory on periodic-end $4$-manifolds.
-The remarkable obstruction due to Lin is described in terms of the Mrowka--Ruberman--Saveliev invariant $\lambda_{SW}(X)$~\cite{MRS11}, which depends on the choice of a spin structure of $X$, and the Fr\o yshov invariant $h(Y)$~\cite{Fr10}.
-(In this paper, $h(Y)$ denotes the Fr\o yshov invariant with respect to the (unique) spin structure on $Y$.)
-More precisely, Lin proved that, if $X$ admits a PSC metric, then the equality
+Let us start with the first topic above.
+For a given manifold, the existence of a PSC metric is a fundamental problem in Riemannian geometry.
+This problem was completely solved for simply connected closed $n$-manifolds with $n>4$~\cite{GL80,Sto92}.
+In dimension $4$, the problem is still far from a satisfactory answer (even for simply connected manifolds), but there are two celebrated obstructions to PSC metric.
+The first one is the vanishing of the signature $\sigma(X)$ of a closed oriented spin $4$-manifold $X$ under the assumption of the existence of a PSC metric.
+The second is the vanishing of the Seiberg--Witten invariant of a closed oriented $4$-manifold $X$ with $b^{+}(X)>1$ under the same assumption, where $b^{+}(X)$ denotes the maximal dimension of positive definite subspaces of $H^{2}(X;\R)$ with respect to the intersection form.
+Note that both of these two obstructions are valid only for $4$-manifolds having non-trivial second Betti numbers.
+In contrast, we shall attack the problem $4$-manifolds having trivial second Betti numbers in this paper: more precisely, we consider a closed oriented $4$-manifold $X$ such that $H_{\ast}(X;\Q) \cong H_{\ast}(S^1\times S^3;\Q)$.
+We call such $X$ a {\it rational homology $S^{1}\times S^{3}$}.
+We call a closed oriented $3$-manifold embedded into $X$ as a fixed generator of $H_3(X,\Z)$ a {\it cross-section of $X$}.
+We also assume that $X$ contains an oriented rational homology $3$-sphere $Y$ as a cross-section.
+For such a $4$-manifold, J.~Lin~\cite{L16} recently succeeded to construct the first effective obstruction to PSC metric using \SW theory on periodic-end $4$-manifolds.
+(Although Lin originally considered an integral homology $S^{1}\times S^{3}$ in \cite{L16}, his result was generalized to any rational homology $S^{1} \times S^{3}$ in \cite{LRS17} by himself and D.~Ruberman and N.~Saveliev.)
+The remarkable obstruction due to Lin is described in terms of the Mrowka--Ruberman--Saveliev invariant $\lambda_{SW}(X,\fraks)$ defined in \cite{MRS11}, which depends on the choice of a spin structure $\fraks$ of $X$, and the Fr{\o}yshov invariant $h(Y, \frakt)$ defined in \cite{Fr10} for the restricted spin structure $\frakt = \fraks|_{Y}$ on $Y$ coming from $X$.
+More precisely, Lin proved that, if $X$ admits a PSC metric, then the formula

 holds.
-By the use of this obstruction, Lin showed that any homology $S^1\times S^3$ which has $\Sigma(2,3,7)$ as a cross section does not admit a PSC metric.
+By the use of this obstruction, Lin showed that any homology $S^1\times S^3$ which has $\Sigma(2,3,7)$ as a cross-section does not admit a PSC metric.